CORNELIUS, N.C. – Driver Brian Vickers and the No. 55 Aaron’s Dream Machine team have a simple strategy for the 2015 NASCAR Sprint Cup season.

 The on-track success in 2013 combined with his work with fans and sponsors paid dividends when MWR and Aaron’s announced Vickers would take over the No. 55 Aaron’s Dream Machine in 2014 and beyond.

 The 2014 season saw a return to health and included Vickers serving as a national representative in a television ad campaign for the education and treatment of blood clots.
+In December, Vickers underwent heart surgery to repair a patch over his heart before returning in March.

 1991 At age 8, Vickers purchased his first yard-kart with saved allowance money.
 Not long after, a friend of the family suggested he move up to a real racing go-kart and start competing in World Karting Association (WKA)-sanctioned races.